Detroit (mixtape): Background

 On August 20, 2012, Big Sean first announced the mixtape via Twitter and a YouTube video, titled "Big Sean Mixtape Announcement 2012".
 Big Sean released three song previews in the shape of short music videos as promotion before the mixtape release; "How It Feel" on August 21, "24 Karats of Gold" on August 28 and "RWT" on September 4.
 Sean paid for the expenses of the videos himself.
 The title of the mixtape pays homage to Sean's hometown of Detroit.

 Reception and accolades

 Detroit received widespread critical acclaim from music critics and fans, who hailed it as Sean's best work.
 The mixtape was named the 26th best album of 2012 by Complex magazine.
 It also won Best Mixtape at the 2013 BET Hip Hop Awards.
+The mixtape arrived on streaming platforms in 2022 for its 10th anniversary.